Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it refers to an attitude of reckless disregard or a carefree approach to risks and consequences.
-The phrase doesn’t refer to an actual devil but to a nonchalant or irresponsible attitude.
+The idiom doesn’t refer to an actual devil but to a nonchalant or irresponsible attitude.

 Origin: